-Best Fintech SEO Agencies (Updated 2025)
+Best Fintech SEO Agencies (Updated 2026)

 If you’re doing research on fintech SEO agencies, you’re likely in one of these situations:

-You’ve started to see some potential customers come in via Search Engine Optimization (SEO), and want to see if this is a channel you can scale.
+• You’ve started to see some potential customers come in via Search Engine Optimization (SEO), and want to see if this is a channel you can scale.

-You’ve done SEO before at another company, and want to understand whether SEO in fintech is any different and you need to be aware of.
+• You’ve done SEO before at another company, and want to understand whether SEO in fintech is any different and you need to be aware of.

-You’re exploring marketing strategies to scale and want to understand whether SEO could be a strong channel for improving your online visibility and growing your company.
+• You’re exploring marketing strategies to scale and want to understand whether SEO could be a strong channel for improving your online visibility and growing your company.

-SEO in the fintech space is interesting because in certain respects it is different from doing SEO in other sectors.
-Anything to do with personal finance is categorised as a YMYL (Your Money or Your Life) topic, which means Google’s algorithm takes particular attention to content to ensure it is based on expertise and experience.
+Anything to do with finance is categorized as a YMYL (Your Money or Your Life) topic, which means Google’s algorithm takes particular attention to content to ensure it is based on expertise and experience.

 As a content marketing agency that helps clients acquire customers with SEO, in this article we’re going to share:

-A list of top fintech SEO agencies
+• A list of top financial technology firms

-What to consider when picking a fintech SEO agency
+• What to consider when picking a fintech SEO agency

 Note: get regular insights on how to do effective SEO in this space in your inbox every 2 weeks by signing up to our newsletter!